tailscale/tailscale/api.md

 }
 ```

+<a href="device-key-post"><a>

-## Update device node key expiry
+## Update device key

 ``` http
 POST /api/v2/device/{deviceID}/key
 ```

+Update properties of the device key.

+### Parameters

+#### `deviceid` (required in URL path)

+The ID of the device.

+#### `keyExpiryDisabled` (optional in `POST` body)

 Disable or enable the expiry of the device's node key.

-When a device is added to a tailnet, its key expiry is set in the [General settings](https://login.tailscale.com/admin/settings/general) page of the admin console, with a duration between 1-180 days.
+When a device is added to a tailnet, its key expiry is set according to the tailnet's [key expiry](https://tailscale.com/kb/1028/) setting.
 If the key is not refreshed and expires, the device can no longer communicate with other devices in the tailnet.

-Use this API call setting `"keyExpiryDisabled": true` to disable key expiry for the device, so that the device can rejoin the tailnet.
+Set `"keyExpiryDisabled": true` to disable key expiry for the device and allow it to rejoin the tailnet (for example to access an accidentally expired device).
-You then have the option to update the key and call this endpoint again, this time with `"keyExpiryDisabled": false` to re-enable expiry.
+You can then call this method again with `"keyExpiryDisabled": false` to re-enable expiry.

-### Input parameters

-#### `deviceid` (required in URL path)
-Supply the device of interest in the path using its ID.

-#### `keyExpiryDisabled` (optional in `POST` body)
-Supply this parameter as a boolean in the `POST` body as shown:

 ``` jsonc
 {